Isaac Paredes Player Props: Rays vs. White Sox

 - The 10 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.

-- The White Sox have a 5.62 team ERA that ranks 29th among all MLB pitching staffs.
+- The White Sox have a 5.76 team ERA that ranks 29th across all league pitching staffs.

-- Cease (2-0 with a 2.73 ERA and 34 strikeouts in 26 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.
+- Giolito makes the start for the White Sox, his sixth of the season.
+He is 1-2 with a 4.50 ERA and 28 strikeouts in 28 2/3 innings pitched.

-- His most recent time out came on Saturday against the Tampa Bay Rays, when the righty tossed four innings, surrendering three earned runs while giving up six hits.
+- In his most recent appearance -- out of the bullpen on Monday -- the right-hander tossed 2/3 innings against the Toronto Blue Jays while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.